Mahler equations for Zeckendorf numeration: Mahler equations for Zeckendorf numeration

 Now we consider the case case $i = 0$, so that our state is $s_{0,j, q, ub}$.
 As the transitions that concern us are of the form $s_{i',j',q',au} \trans{b:α_{i'+1,ℓ'-j}} s_{0,j,q,ub}$, henceforth we will implicitly only sum over states $s_{i',j',q',au}$ which satisfy this.
 Also, as we are only concerned with paths that commence at an initial state, we have by Lemma~\ref{lem:delta-hat-well-defined} that $ℓ' = \phi(j')+δ([w]_Z-j',j')+b$.
 Thus

 where to obtain the last equality we have applied the inductive hypothesis.
 Since $ϕ$ is one-to-one, the equality $ϕ^{i'}(k)=[w]_Z-j'$ is equivalent to the equality

-Setting $ℓ = ℓ'-j$, we obtain $ϕ^{i'+1}(k)+ℓ = [wb]-j$ and thus
+Setting $ℓ = ℓ'-j$, we obtain $ϕ^{i'+1}(k)+ℓ = [wb]_Z-j$ and thus

-where in the penultimate line we set $i=i'+1$, and where we used Equation~\ref{eq:condensed-recurrence-brut-Zeckendorf} to get to the last line. \end{proof}
+where in the penultimate line we set $i=i'+1$, and where we used Equation~\eqref{eq:condensed-recurrence-brut-Zeckendorf} to get to the last line. \end{proof}

-The following theorem states that the automaton~$𝒜(P,f_0)$ defined above indeed computes the unique solution of the equation $P(x,f(x))$ satisfying $f(0) = f_0$. \begin{theorem} Let $R$ be a commutative ring, and let $P(x,y) ∈ R[x,y]$ be an isolating Z-Mahler equation of exponent~$d$ and height~$h$.
-Then the automaton $𝒜 = 𝒜(P,f_0)$ associated to $P$ and~$f_0$ satisfies
+The following theorem states that the automaton~$\mathcal{A}(P,f_0)$ defined above indeed computes the unique solution of the equation $P(x,f(x))$ satisfying $f(0) = f_0$. \begin{theorem} Let $R$ be a commutative ring, and let $P(x,y) ∈ R[x,y]$ be an isolating Z-Mahler equation of exponent~$d$ and height~$h$.
+Then the automaton $\mathcal{A} = \mathcal{A}(P,f_0)$ associated to $P$ and~$f_0$ satisfies

-where $f = ∑_{n ⩾ 0}f_nx^n$ is a solution of $P(x,f(x))=0$.
-Consequently if $R$ is finite, then there exists a deterministic automaton, and a constant $C$, depending only on $φ$, with at most $|R|^{Cdh^2}$ states that generates~$f(x)$. \end{theorem}
+for any $w$, where $f = ∑_{n ⩾ 0}f_nx^n$ is a solution of $P(x,f(x))=0$.
+Consequently if $R$ is finite, then there exists a deterministic automaton, and a constant~$C$, depending only on~$φ$, with at most $|R|^{Cdh^2}$ states that generates~$f(x)$. \end{theorem}

-In the classical $q$-numeration, if $P$ is an isolating Ore polynomial over~$𝔽_q$ of degree~$q^d$ and height~$h$, then a minimal deterministic automaton generating a solution of~$P$ will have at most $|𝔽_q|^{dh}$ states.
+In the classical $q$-numeration, with $q$ a power of a prime, if $P$ is an isolating Ore polynomial over~$\mathbb{F}_q$ of degree~$q^d$ and height~$h$, then we have seen that a weighted automaton generating a solution of~$P$ will have at most $dh$ states.
 This should be compared to the bound above, where the exponent $Cdh^2= 320dh^2$ has an extra factor of $320h$, with $320$ being a function of~$φ$ (see Lemma~\ref{lem:state-count}).
-This extra factor arises because we need to carry extra information, in the form of a word of length $g$, which is used to compute the linearity defect.
+This extra factor arises because we need to carry extra information, in the form of a word of length~$g$, which is used to compute the linearity defect.